2024 Terms and Conditions

-To be eligible for the 2024 competition, you must be a resident of the UK or have permission to be living in the UK during the Awards timeline (October 2023 – July 2024).
+To enter the Penguin Cover Design Award, you must be a resident of the UK or Ireland, or have permission to be living in the UK or Ireland* during the Awards timeline (October 2023 – July 2024).

 You do not need to be a student to enter.

 Entrants must not have had significant experience in a paid creative role.

 By significant experience, we mean that entrants must not: